google-marketing-solutions/gps-sgtm-pantheon/sgtm/zeus/README.md

 message to create filters in cloud logging to only include logs that have this message at the beginning.
 Make sure it is something unique.
 You can use variables but it is not recommended.
 See Cloud Logging set-up below for further instructions.
-In the example above zues_monitoring_alert appears at the beginning of logs sent to Cloud Loggiing
+In the example above Zeus_monitoring_alert appears at the beginning of logs sent to Cloud Logging
 - e.
 BigQuery: add details of of the dataset that the tag will log data to.
 Follow the instructions below to create this table.
 As API calls to BigQuery may fail choose whether you'd like to log successes and errors to preview mode.
-You can also choose to cause the Zues tag to fail if the BigQuery insertion fails.
+You can also choose to cause the Zeus tag to fail if the BigQuery insertion fails.
 Here is an example of a successful BigQuery call logged in preview mode:

 ![Successful BigQuery log in preview mode](./img/bigquery_log.png)

 9. Add a triggering condition.
-We recommend firing on all pages or all events while doing testing to make sure you catch all potential errors.
+Remember that Cloud Logging can be expensive so try to make the triggering condition as specific as possible.
 10. Save
 11. If logging to Cloud Logging follow the instructions below.
+12. Ensure you follow the tag set-up instructions below.

 ### Tag Set-up

-As mentioned above, for Zues to work correctly you will need to ensure that you set up the tag name and metadata settings corretly in all the other tags in your container.
+As mentioned above, for Zeus to work correctly you will need to ensure that you set up the tag name and metadata settings corretly in all the other tags in your container.